 FD 0.
 The second process therefore consumes the first process'

 standard output when it reads from its standard input.
 The second process' standard output in turn is connected to the terminal's display.
-Running this code in a terminal would show us something like this:

 Notice how the only text that appears in the terminal is the output of the commands that are connected to the terminal's display, as well as the input the terminal has sent to the programs.